David Johnson (footballer, born 1951)

 David Edward Johnson (23 October 1951 – 23 November 2022) was an English professional footballer and manager.
 He played as a "battling, play-linking forward".
-In six seasons with Liverpool from 1976 his wins included 4 Football League First Division titles, 2 European Cup finals, 1 UEFA Super Cup final and 1 Football League Cup final.
-He was selected for the 1979/80 First Division PFA Team of the Year, when he scored 27 of 55 goals shared with strike partner, Kenny Dalglish.
-He scored for Everton in 4 separate competition debuts.
-Johnson is one of only 2 players to score playing for both Everton and Liverpool in the Merseyside derby.
-He is an Ipswich Town Hall of Fame inductee.
-He won the 1972–73 Texaco Cup and never finished lower than sixth in the top division in his four Ipswich seasons.
+In six seasons with Liverpool, from 1976 to 1982, his wins included four Football League First Division titles, three European Cup titles, one UEFA Super Cup title and two Football League Cup titles.
+He was selected for the 1979–80 First Division PFA Team of the Year, when he scored 27 of 55 goals shared with strike partner, Kenny Dalglish.
+Johnson is one of only two players to score playing for both Everton and Liverpool in the Merseyside derby.

+With Ipswich Town, he won the 1972–73 Texaco Cup and never finished lower than sixth in the top division in his four Ipswich seasons.
+He was inducted into the club's Hall of Fame in 2016.
 Johnson later had spells with Barnsley, Manchester City, Tulsa Roughnecks, Preston North End, Barrow (as player manager) and Naxxar Lions.
-He has a disputed tally of at least five goals in his 8 England national team games for whom he never played in a losing team.
-He played for England at the 1980 European Football Championship.
+He has a disputed tally of at least five goals in his eight England national team games, for whom he never played in a losing team.
+He played for England at UEFA Euro 1980.